Tom-Johnston/Tom-Johnston.github.io/_posts/2020-07-16-the-longest-title-on-arxiv.md

 {% include 2020-07-16-the-longest-title-on-arxiv/authors.svg %}

 Unsurprisingly, the vast majority of papers have only a few authors and almost all of them have less than 10.
 At least some areas in applied maths order the authors by contribution, so there is less incentive to keep the number of authors lower.
-I've also heard that in some ares the supervisor is always listed even if they didn't contribute much directly to the paper, and this problem contributes a bit to the applied papers having more authors in general.
+I've also heard that in some areas the supervisor is always listed even if they didn't contribute much directly to the paper, and this problem contributes a bit to the applied papers having more authors in general.

 ## Number of papers